oktadev/okta-blog/_source/_posts/2020-09-25-easy-auth-ruby-on-rails-6-login.md

 Now, hit save in your editor.

-Next, go to your terminal and do some Rails magic:
+Next, go to your terminal and do some Rails magic to install all your new gems, create a database for active record, install devise into your Rails app, and create a user model:

 ```sh
 bundle install